Tiger Woods 'very pleased' with Honda Classic showing

 Woods appears to be gaining in confidence as the Masters draws near.

-Asked what lies ahead for him between now and the first major of the year at Augusta in April, the former world number one replied: "I think that I need to go back in the gym again and start training.
+Asked what lies ahead for him between now and the first major of the year at Augusta in April, the former world No. 1 replied: "I think that I need to go back in the gym again and start training.
 The body feels good.
 I just need to keep it feeling good.

 "I'll get back to the gym and keep it strong.
 I felt like I made a big leap this week.
 I really hit it well."